 This is not what I am talking about here.
-What I am suggesting the is possibility of producing a simpler more appropriate version for the followers, but one that is as useful and powerful as the original expertise produced by the experts.
-Or, possibly, better.
+What I am suggesting is possibility of producing a simpler more appropriate version for the followers, but one that is as useful and powerful as the original expertise produced by the experts.
+Or, possibly, more useful and more powerful.

 I used to be a teacher in a university, several colleges and on short courses for business.
 As a teacher you try to explain your material as clearly as possible.
 But often, perhaps usually, I found myself thinking of alternative ideas which I thought were more appropriate.
 And I've been doing this for 40 years, publishing the occasional article on what I came up with (the first such article was published in 1978: there is a list of a few more here).

 There were exceptions where I did follow my better judgment.
-Computer simulation methods in statistics are widely used so, on some courses, I did use these.
+Computer simulation methods in statistics are widely used (but usually only where other approaches fail) so, on some courses, I did use these.
 And sometimes, as with research methods, the problem was that a lot of the standard material was just a waste of time and was best ignored so that we could focus on things that mattered.
 But even here, by not explaining the t-test, or emphasising the distinction between qualitative and quantitative methods, I was failing to meet the expectations of many colleagues and students.

 As well as the inevitable conservatism of any cognitive framework there are three factors which are peculiar to the knowledge production industry: the peer review system, the lack of a market or responsive feedback system for evaluating ideas and theories, and the desire of the education system to preserve "standards" by keeping knowledge hard.
 I'll explain the problems with each of these in the next three paragraphs.